 Cognitive behavioural therapy (CBT) is a type of therapy that can help you manage CFS by changing the way you think and behave.
 It's often used as a treatment for a range of health conditions.

-- challenging thoughts that could prevent your symptoms improving
+- challenging feelings that could prevent your symptoms improving

 - trying to increase your sense of control over your symptoms

-The use of CBT does not mean CFS is considered to be a psychological condition.
-It is often used as a treatment for a variety of long-term conditions, such as cancer and rheumatoid arthritis.
+The use of CBT doesn't mean CFS is considered to be a psychological condition.
+It's often used as a treatment for a variety of long-term conditions, such as cancer and rheumatoid arthritis.

 Graded exercise therapy

-GET should only be carried out by a trained specialist with experience in CFS and, if possible, should be offered on a one-to-one basis.
-After finding your 'baseline (what you can comfortably do already) in the exercise, you will gradually increase:
+GET should only be carried out by a trained specialist with experience of treating CFS and, if possible, should be offered on a one-to-one basis.
+After finding out what you can comfortably do already in the exercise (the baseline), you will gradually increase:

-- the length of time that you do the exercise
+- the length of time you do the exercise

 As part of your exercise programme, you and your therapist will set goals, such as being able to walk to the shops or carry out some gardening.
-It may take weeks, months or even years for you to achieve these goals, but it is very important that you do not exceed the exercise duration and intensity set for you.
+It may take weeks, months or even years for you to achieve these goals, but it's very important not to exceed the exercise duration and intensity set for you.

-There is no medication available that can treat CFS specifically, but different medicines may be used to relieve some of the symptoms of the condition.
+There's no medication available to treat CFS specifically, but different medicines may be used to relieve some of the symptoms of the condition.